migzpogi/YiPy/README.md

 `Updated: Oct 20 2017`

-This project gets the most recent movie uploads from YTS via RSS feed.
+This application gets the most recent movie uploads from YTS via RSS feed.
 Of course, you could just subscribe using that but where's the fun in that?

 ## Getting Started